Reference

 What data does Hive return?

-Hive returns live crypto market and on-chain data through a unified schema: spot and OHLC prices, derivatives and funding rates, DeFi TVL and yields, wallet balances and transaction history (EVM and Solana), token metadata and security checks, DEX pool and trade data, NFT collection stats (including Solana compressed NFTs), Solana RPC primitives (slots, priority fees), and Polymarket prediction market data.
-Every response carries fetched_at timestamps so agents know the data is current.
+Hive returns live crypto market and on-chain data through one execution contract: spot and OHLC prices, derivatives and funding rates, DeFi TVL and yields, wallet balances and transaction history (EVM and Solana), token metadata and security checks, DEX pool and trade data, NFT collection stats (including Solana compressed NFTs), Solana RPC primitives (slots, priority fees), and Polymarket prediction market data.
+Hive execution metadata includes fetched_at so agents can reason about when the tool execution retrieved data.

 Who uses Hive Intelligence?